UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

-  OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility")) OR "slaves" OR "slave" OR "slavery"
-  OR ("caste" NOT ("bee$" OR "termite$" OR "ant" OR "ants" OR "insect$" OR "hymenoptera" OR "queen")) OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "sami" OR "sapmi" OR "saami"
+  OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility")) OR "slaves" OR "slave labor" OR "slave labour" OR "slavery" OR ("caste" NOT ("bee$" OR "termite$" OR "ant" OR "ants" OR "insect$" OR "hymenoptera" OR "queen")) OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "sami" OR "sapmi" OR "saami"
-  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
+  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "community based")) OR "local knowledge" OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
   OR "racism" OR "racial" OR "apartheid"